You are facing a rebrand. The next question….should you manage it yourself or outsource the programme?

 On average a company will face a rebrand every 7 to 10 years, whether it’s a brand repositioning exercise or the result of a merger or acquisition.
-I have worked on many rebrands, both as an in-house marketer and more recently for rebrand specialists, GLIMMA.
+I have personally worked on many rebrands, both as an in-house marketer and more recently for GLIMMA.

-Having sat on both sides of the table, I’d like to share some insights that may help you to decide your best route.
+Having been on both sides of the fence, I’d like to share some insights that may help you to decide your best route.

 Faced with scenario one, invariably it works out best to use a rebrand specialist, especially if the scope is global and speed is essential.